 On Monday morning, instead of going to school, a number of us played hooky.
 We gathered at my parent’s house, kept company, and watched film from our previous games and a selection of Chicago Bulls and other NBA finals highlights.
 Our way of remaining free, loose, cheerful, and energized as we waited for the afternoon to come.

-When it did, we returned to Lord Malvern.
+When it did, we returned to Allan Wilson.
 There, we found courtside almost a photocopy of the image and surroundings of the day before.
 Just without the clouds and the rain.
 The walls of red and purple blazers were there, and hundreds of secondary schoolboys were in full-on frenzy.

 As we completed our usual warm up, Coach Admire called us to his side.